Faculty and Staff Directory

 With Lisa Marlow, & Lyndon A. Yose won the Robert H. Dott Sr Memorial Award for best Special Publication dealing with geology published by AAPG for being editors of the AAPG Memoir 106 "Petroleum Systems of the Tethyan Region".

-Awarded the SEPM 2010 Distinguished Service Award for the outstanding web-based teaching resource for stratigraphy and sedimentology on the SEPM website
+SEPM Distinguished Service Award for the outstanding web-based teaching resource for stratigraphy and sedimentology on the SEPM website, 2010

 Honored as chair of sequence stratigraphy terminology committee at Oslo International meeting 2008

-Distinguished Visiting Scientist at Jackson School of Geosciences at University of Texas (2006-07)
+Distinguished Visiting Scientist at Jackson School of Geosciences at University of Texas in Austin, 2006-07

 University of South Carolina, Intellectual Property Award for Sedpak 4.1